aerospike/kubernetes-operator/docs/Monitoring.md

       action: keep
 ```

-See the Aerospike Database documentation for more information on installing and configuring the Aerospike Monitoring Stack.
+See [Aerospike Monitoring Stack documentation] (https://docs.aerospike.com/docs/tools/monitorstack/index.html) for more information on installing and configuring the Aerospike Monitoring Stack.

 ## Dashboards